-Somalia calls emergency cabinet meeting on Ethiopia-Somaliland port deal
+Somalia lashes out at Ethiopia-Somaliland port deal

 Since Eritrea gained independence in 1991, Ethiopia has been landlocked.
 That has left Africa’s second most populous country relying on neighbouring Djibouti for most of its maritime trade.

-In return, Somaliland would receive a share of state-owned Ethiopian Airlines, Redwan said, without giving more details.

-Somalia’s cabinet will decide on a response at Tuesday’s meeting, the Somali National News Agency (SONNA) reported.

-Somaliland has not gained widespread international recognition, despite declaring autonomy from Somalia in 1991.
-Somalia insists Somaliland remains part of its territory.
+Somaliland has not gained widespread international recognition despite declaring autonomy from Somalia in 1991.
+Somalia insists Somaliland remains its territory.

-Last week the news agency said Somalia and Somaliland had agreed to restart talks to resolve their disputes, following mediation efforts led by Djibouti.
+Last week, the Somali National News Agency (SONNA) said Somalia and Somaliland had agreed to restart talks to resolve their disputes following mediation efforts led by Djibouti.

-Abdi said that as part of the port deal, Ethiopia would be the first country to recognise Somaliland as an independent nation in due course.

 The deal comes months after Abiy said the country should assert its right to access the Red Sea, rousing regional concern.